AndreMuhamed/my_bon/README.md

 This code is written for my Discord bot in order to find out what it is doing, go to the server. https://discord.gg/fZ8vnRUcH8

-# I am not responsible for the functionality of the bot
+# I am not responsible for the functionality of the bo
-ррррркуррррррфффффффффф
-ркууууууууууууууу